ELIGIBILITY

 ELIGIBILITY FOR THE HENRY AWARDS

-• demonstrate the qualities of the Henry Awards core values (listed below), and
+• The entry must exhibit the qualities of the Henry Awards core values (listed below).

 HENRY AWARDS CORE VALUES